Deutsch (German) Français (French) Italiano (Italian) Español (Spanish)

 The study provided more interesting results in the area of perceived stress.
 There was a large but not significant effect, which strongly suggests that the exposure to VERTICS. sleeves is perceived as lower than without.
 However, the current results are limited to a very small and homogeneous group of competitive athletes.
 Further studies would have to be carried out for popular sports in order to get more results.

 Rates of perceived exertion obtained from the Borg scale for verum-compression (darkblue) and falsum-compression (lightblue) condition at post-climbing.
-A.U., Arbitrary Units. ∗∗Significant (p < 0.001, η 2 p ηp2 = 0.74) time effect as a response to climbing
+A.U., Arbitrary Units. ∗∗Significant (p < 0.001, η 2 p ηp2 = 0.74) time effect as a response to climbing.

 THE RESULT OF THE STUDY: LESS LACTATE AND LESS EFFORT WITH VERTICS.
 SLEEVES